DO I NEED TO BOOK?

 WHAT IF I AM UNDER 18 YEARS OLD?

 - If you are under 18 (between 15-18), you’re still welcome to try Bikram Yoga, it’s just that you’ll need parental /guardian consent.
 Please get a parent or legal guardian to sign at the back of the registration form on your 1st visit and accompany you to yoga whilst you are on your intro offers (at least first 10 classes at Bikram Yoga Victoria Park).
 You will need this CONSENT before you take your 1st class.
 A guardian can be also an older sibling / family member.

 - If you are under 15, please stay tuned for future news about Bikram Yoga for Kids.
 This is not yet available at our studio at the time of posting this section.

 PLANNING A PREGNANCY or PREGNANT

-- If you are planning a pregnancy and going through assisted fertility (including IVF), please follow your Medical Doctor’s advice and speak to your Studio Director, Karen personally before continuing with your Bikram Yoga practice.
+- If you are planning a pregnancy and going through assisted fertility (including IVF), please follow your Medical Doctor’s advice and speak to your Studio Director, Hannah personally before continuing with your Bikram Yoga practice.

 - If you are a regular Bikram Yoga practitioner (at least 3x per week) for more than 6 months and your pregnancy has no complications to date, you may continue your practice following the Rajashree’s pregnancy yoga series for the Bikram Yoga Room after your 1st Trimester (must be following your 1st Trimester Scan, your medical Doctor’s advice and the start of your 14th week).
-Special approval must be obtained from your studio director, Karen personally for record keeping purposes and to ensure you are prepared for this new practice in the yoga room.
+Special approval must be obtained from your studio director, Hannah personally for record keeping purposes and to ensure you are prepared for this new practice in the yoga room.